BestTimesToVisit.com Logo

 cultural

-Wander through the narrow alleyways and colorful wooden buildings of Bryggen, a UNESCO World Heritage site that whispers tales of Bergen's rich trading past.
-Duck into small artisan shops and galleries tucked away in the historic structures for unique souvenirs and a glimpse into local craftsmanship.
+Wander through the narrow alleyways of Bryggen, a vibrant UNESCO World Heritage site with its colorful wooden buildings that whisper tales of the Hanseatic League's trading past.
+Duck into the small artisan shops and galleries tucked away within the historic structures for unique souvenirs and a glimpse into local craftsmanship.

 Savoring Fresh Seafood at Bergen's Fish Market